Braid Boat Rods

 As we know, the key benefits of braid fishing line are associated with its small diameter and its total lack of stretch - and it's these properties that create problems for an 'ordinary' rod.

-Braided line will quickly cut into normal unlined rod rings, and allow a desperate fish to rip itself free of the hook.
+Specifically, braid line will quickly cut into normal unlined rod rings, and its lack of stretch will allow a desperate fish to rip itself free of the hook.

 But a braid boat rod is designed to deal with all such problems.

-• the small diameter braid will offer much less resistance to the water letting you get your baited rig down firmly on the seabed - where the fish are.
+• When fishing from an anchored boat, the small diameter braid line will offer much less resistance to the tidal current than mono line, letting you get your baited rig down firmly on the seabed - where the fish are;

 But back to the required qualities of the rod needed to get the best out of these lines...